scaleoutsystems/fedn/README.md

 #### Reducer
 The reducer fills three main roles in the FEDn network: 1.) it lays out the overall, global training strategy and comminicates that to the combiner network.
 It also dictates the strategy to aggregate model updates from individual combiners into a single global model, 2.) it handles global state and maintains the *model trail* - an immutable trail of global model updates uniquely defining the FedML training timeline, and  3.) it provides discovery services, mediating connections between clients and combiners.
 For this purpose, the Reducer exposes a standard REST API.

-Constructing a federated model with FEDn amounts to specifying the client side code as well as deploying the the reducer-combiner network according to the practicalities of the use case at hand.
 The figure below provides a logical archiecture view of the services provided by each agent and how they interact.

 ![Alt text](docs/img/FEDn-arch-overview.png?raw=true "FEDn architecture overview")

 ### Control flows and algorithms
 FEDn is desinged to allow customization of the FedML algorithm, following a specified pattern, or programming model.
 Model aggregation happens on two levels in the system.
 First, each Combiner can be configured with a custom orchestration and aggregation implementation, that reduces model updates from Clients into a single, *combiner level* model.
 Then, a configurable aggregation protocol on Reducer level is responsible for combining the combiner-level models into a global model.
 By varying the aggregation schemes on the two levels in the system, many different possible outcomes can be achieved.
 Good staring configurations are provided out-of-the box to help the user get started.

 #### Hierarachical Federated Averaging
 The currently implemented default scheme uses a local SGD strategy on the Combiner level aggregation, and a simple average of models on the reducer level.
 This results in a highly horizontally scalable FedAvg scheme.
 The strategy works well with most artificial neural network (ANNs) models, and can in general be applied to  models where it is possible and makes sense to form mean values of model parameters (for example SVMs).
+Additional FedML training protocols, including support for various types of federated ensemble models.

 ## Getting started